-An offering of courses that vary.
+An offering of courses that vary by topic.
 Examples of future anticipated courses include Social Demography, Sociology of Sexuality, Social Movements and Immigrant America.
-Prerequisites: SOC1100, SOC1400, junior standing or by permission of the instructor.
+PREREQUISITES: None

 SOC4894: Directed Study (3)

 Selected topics, chosen in accordance with the student's interests and background, are analyzed in depth.
 PREREQUISITES: Sociology major or minor, junior standing or by permission of the instructor and approval of the department chair